nxnom/tvmaze/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, give it a ⭐️ and let me know what you like in particular.
+If you like this project, give it a ⭐️ and let us know what you like in particular.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the whole Microverse community for their help and contributions towards this project.
+We would like to thank the whole Microverse community for their help and contributions towards this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>